dotCMS/core/hotfix_tracking.md

 24. https://github.com/dotCMS/core/issues/19686 : Error when editing multilingual content that is referenced on monolingual HTML pages

 25. https://github.com/dotCMS/core/issues/19639	: Content API not returning name or title in dotAsset

+26. https://github.com/dotCMS/core/issues/19636	: Bundling fails when adding content to a bundle then attepting to push or download the bundle